mc.table~

 mid-point [float]

-The ease messages generate an non-linear and inclusive range of values across the space of channels.
+The messages generate an non-linear and inclusive range of values across the space of channels.
 When you use two number arguments, the first value will be the low end of the range and the second will be the high end of the range.
-For in_ and in_out_ functions, this means the low end value will be set for the first channel and the high end will be set for the last channel.
-For out_ function variants, the high end will be set for the first channel and the low end will be set for the last channel.
+For and functions, this means the low end value will be set for the first channel and the high end will be set for the last channel.
+For function variants, the high end will be set for the first channel and the low end will be set for the last channel.

-When the ease messages are supplied with three numerical arguments, the first two specify the range as in the two-argument case, but the third argument, which will be constrained between 0 and 1, defines a mid point.
+When the messages are supplied with three numerical arguments, the first two specify the range as in the two-argument case, but the third argument, which will be constrained between 0 and 1, defines a mid point.
 Between the first channel and the channel closest to the mid point, the entire range of the function is applied.
 Between the mid point and the last channel, the range of the function is applied with the values reversed, creating a mirror image.
 The mirror image is exact when the third argument is 0.5, otherwise it will be biased toward 0 or 1.
 With a mid point of 1, the result is the same as if the third argument was not supplied at all.
 With a mid point of 0, the result is the same as if it was entirely reversed.
-In other words, it's as if the out_ version of the function were used instead of the in_ version that was originally specified -- or vice versa.
+In other words, it's as if the version of the function were used instead of the version that was originally specified -- or vice versa.

 smoothstep